cosmosquark/simple-quiz/README.md

 ## TODO
 * The frontend is not yet able to render the quiz questions or submit choices yet.
-* Write more unit tests for the front and backend
+* Write more unit tests for the frontend and backend
 * Write more API tests for the backend